kcivey/dc-ocf/README.md

 ## Download contributions

-I want to automate this, but the .dc.gov websites are not friendly to scraping or much of anything else.
+I want to automate this, but the .dc.gov websites are not friendly to scraping or much of anything else, and I haven't had time to work it out.

 Go to https://efiling.ocf.dc.gov/ContributionExpenditure and select "Principle Campaign Committee" and "Contributions", click "Date" and